nextguys/lively-next-relaunch/explanation/morphic.md

    - **onBlur** *Invoked on a currently focused morph if `focus()` is called on another one.*

 ### Custom Events
-Further supports a custom set of purely morphic methods:
+`lively.morphic` further supports a custom set of purely custom events:

    ![An example of a morph being grabbed between morphs](/local_projects/nextguys--lively-next-relaunch/assets/grabbing.gif)
-   - **onGrab** *If the morph is grabbable or has been grabbed via the halo, this callback is invoked once the morph is removed from its parent.*
+   - **onGrab** *If the morph is `grabbable` or has been grabbed via the halo, this callback is invoked once the morph is removed from its parent.*
    - **onDrop** *If the morph was grabbed and is now getting dropped onto another morph, this callback is invoked.*
-   - **onBeingDroppedOn** *Similar to onDrop, but is invoked *right before* the drop happens.*
+   - **onBeingDroppedOn** *Similar to `onDrop`, but is invoked \*right before\* the drop happens.*
    - **onHoverIn** *Triggered when the mouse cursor enters the bounds of the morph.*
    - **onHoverOut** *Triggered when the mouse cursor exits the morph bounds.*
-   - **onDropHoverIn** *Trigged when *onHoverIn* is invoked while at the same time a morph is being grabbed by the user.
+   - **onDropHoverIn** *Trigged when `onHoverIn` is invoked while at the same time a morph is being grabbed by the user.
 This is useful to implement logic for UIs that respond to drag and drop gestures.*
-   - **onDropHoverOut** *Triggered when *onHoverOut* is invoked while a grab is in process.*
+   - **onDropHoverOut** *Triggered when `onHoverOut` is invoked while a grab is in process.*
    - **onDropHoverUpdate** *Triggered while a morph is being grabbed and the cursor is hovering over a particular morph.*

 ## Component System

-The component system in *lively.next* really presents one of the strongest diversions from the more vanilla implementations of Morphic.
-Some would argue it even turns *lively.next*'s Morphic into something entirely different.
+The component system in `lively.next` really presents one of the strongest diversions from the more vanilla implementations of `Morphic`.
+Some would argue it even turns `lively.next`'s `Morphic` into something entirely different.
-However the components are designed as a superset to the underlying Morphic system we have described so far.
-So one can still write all of the applications in a flavor that is entirely *pure* Morphic.
-It's just arguably more difficult to write applications in such a way that leverages the benefits of direct manipulation for both developers and *non-programmers* (i.e. designers).
+However the components are designed as a superset to the underlying `Morphic` system we have described so far.
+So one can still write all of the applications in a flavor that is entirely *pure* `Morphic`.
+It's just arguably more difficult to write applications in such a way that leverages the benefits of direct manipulation for both **developers** and **non-programmers** (i.e. designers).

 We designed the component system in a way that tries to achieve the following:

 1. It should keep visual and behavior implementation separate.
 In particular this allows us to develop GUIs with their behavioral aspects disabled, and vice versa.
-This is especially useful in a self sustained live development environment such as lively.next.
-It is our experience that keeping behavior too closely tied to the GUI can complicate implementation and maintenance of applications by a lot.
+This is especially useful in a self sustained live development environment such as `lively.next`.
+In our experience that keeping behavior too closely tied to the GUI can complicate implementation and maintenance of applications by a lot.

 2. It should support modularity, which allows parts (visual as well as behavioral) to be composed and reused with ease.
-Basically we try to keep whats nice about the Partsbin and reconcile it with the world of mainstream development where everything revolves around source code and modules.
+Basically we try to keep what's nice about the [Partsbin](http://hpi.uni-potsdam.de/hirschfeld/publications/media/LinckeKrahnIngallsRoederHirschfeld_2012_TheLivelyPartsBinACloudBasedRepositoryForCollaborativeDevelopmentOfActiveWebContent_IEEE.pdf) and reconcile it with the world of mainstream development where everything revolves around source code and modules.
+You can find more information on this in our [introduction to `lively.project`s](#documentation/projects).

 3. It should support evolving the GUI in a purely visual way, that does not break modularity of the visual and behavioral parts of the system.
 This entails enhancing the existing Morphic Halo system into something that is closer to current state of the art design applications like Adobe XD or Figma.

 ### Component Definitions

 In order to define a component we need to specify its structure and appearance.
-This is done by employing the `component` function, which will return us a component that can in turn be instantiated as a morph.
-As you will see, the signature of `component` resembles the one of `morph` quite closely and this is by design.
+This is done by calling the `component` function, which will return a component that can then be instantiated as a morph.
+Therefore, the signature of `component` resembles the one of `morph` quite closely.
-To get started let us look at a simple example that illustrates the point.
-We start with a simple component that represents a die with its face showing 4:
+To get started let us look at a simple example, a component that represents a die with its face showing 4:

 ```javascript